Last Updated on Samuel Franklinby

 - Psychic Projection (Level 7): An overall odd card with the top healing us from damage we have picked up along the way and granting us a shield with the trade off being a stun to the Mindthief.
 If playing as intended and utilising the utility of our other cards we shouldn’t be in desperate need for the healing and the stun means lost damage potential which is our party role.
 The bottom might have been tempting if it wasn’t a loss as we do actually acquire some good ranged cards but as it stands just isn’t worth taking.

-- Vicious Blood (Level 7): Retaliate is not a strong Gloomhaven mechanic given its reliance on enemies attacking you (which is not guaranteed) and the fact that we need to take damage in order for it to occur and we don’t have the health pool to where we want to encourage that to happen.
-The bottom is a little better with a move and attack value of 4 with our augment but it’s weaker than going back and grabbing our other level 6 card most of the time.
+- Vicious Blood (Level 7): Retaliate is not a strong Gloomhaven mechanic given its reliance on enemies attacking you (which is not guaranteed) and the fact that we need to take damage in order for it to occur which we don’t have the health pool for this as the Mindthief.
+The bottom is a little better with a move and attack value of 4 with our augment but it’s significantly weaker than going back and grabbing our other level 6 card most of the time.

 - Domination (Level 8): If this wasn’t a level 8 card it will be worth consideration as it would effectively give one of allies a 6 attack provided we have a melee ally in our party and in position.
 At this stage in the game though that just doesn’t cut it compared to our other level 8 option with the bottom of this card also having niche uses only.